SpeechBlender: Speech Augmentation Framework for Mispronunciation Data Generation: Experiments

 Consequently, we pass the final representation to the encoder network.
 As our encoder, we opt for a long short-term memory (LSTM)\footnote{Additional models such as SVR\cite{speechocean}, MLP are tested with SpeechBlender data augmentation.
 As the results follow the same trend , for brevity we are reporting the results using LSTM only.} network due to the model's strength in capturing preceding contextual information, and its reduced computational cost without losing much on the model accuracy.
 For further comparison, we implement the architecture with similar configuration as \cite{JIM} with 3 stacked LSTM layers and an output embedding dimension of 24.
 We then pass the embedding per phoneme to the output layer for the regression task.

-\textbf{Model Parameters}: We train the mispronunciation detection model using an Adam optimizer for $20$ epochs with a starting learning rate of $1e-2$ and a batch size of $32$.
+\textbf{Model Parameters}: We train the mispronunciation detection model using an Adam optimizer for $50$ epochs with a starting learning rate of $1e-3$ and a batch size of $32$.
 The learning rate is then cut in to its half in every 3 epochs, after 10 initial epochs.
-As for the loss function, we use the mean squared error (MSE).
-We report the results based on the last epoch.
+Regarding the loss function, it is adapted to suit the specific annotations dataset.
+Specifically, for the English dataset, which involves a continuous task and scores ranging from 0 to 2, we have utilized the mean squared error (MSE).
+In contrast, for the Arabic dataset, which involves a classification task, we adopted cross entropy.